Batch Operations Guide

 Using the Batch Operations Menu

-- Select Jobs: Use visual selection (key) or filters to select multiple jobs
+- Select Jobs: Use visual selection (Space key) or filters to select multiple jobs

-Space - Open Batch Menu: Press (or configured batch key) to open the batch operations menu
+- Open Batch Menu: Press b (or configured batch key) to open the batch operations menu

-b - Choose Operation: Navigate the menu or use keyboard shortcuts:
+- Choose Operation: Navigate the menu and select an operation:

 - Confirm: Review the confirmation dialog showing affected jobs